ediazest/edu11.github.io/_posts/2017-08-15-Having-fun-with-multiple-environments-part1.md

 ![Picking Beta build config](../../../assets/images/multiple-env/part1/setting-beta-archive.png "Picking Beta build config")

-In case you would like to run this configuration during development, just follow the same steps but selecting *"Debug"* this time.
+In case you would like to run this configuration during development, just follow the same steps but selecting *"Run"* this time.

 #### Configuring multiple environments

-To complete what I promised at the beginning of this post, we need to see how to change environment related parameters automatically by running one scheme or other.
+To complete what I promised at the beginning of this post, we need to see how to change environment related parameters automatically by running one configuration or other.

 There are different options to achieve this, personally, I like the idea of creating a new configuration *plist* file to group all those environment-dependant variables.

-No matter how you do it, first step is adding a new key into the row into the *Info.plist* with *"$(CONFIGURATION)"* as value.
+No matter how you do it, first step is common to any option, and it would be adding a new key into *Info.plist* with *"$(CONFIGURATION)"* as value.
 This way, the configuration used during building time will be accesible through a *Configuration* variable, making very easy the assertion of which configuration is running.

 ![Info.plist configuration](../../../assets/images/multiple-env/part1/configuration-key.png "Adding new config key-value to Info.plist")

-If you would like to test it now, you can add the line below inside the *"didFinishLaunchingWithOptions"* method of *AppDelegate*:
+If you would like to test it now, you could add the line below inside the *"didFinishLaunchingWithOptions"* method of *AppDelegate* and see what it prints:

 {% highlight swift %}
     print(Bundle.main.object(forInfoDictionaryKey:"Configuration")!)
 {% endhighlight %}

 Here is where other solutions may diver.
-Our next step will be to create a new *plist* file called *"Config"* and fill in with a dictionary containing the environment variables.
+Our next step will be to create a new *plist* file called *"Config"* and fill it in with a dictionary containing the environment variables.
 You may want to use the following example as starting point:

 {% highlight xml %}
 <?xml version="1.0" encoding="UTF-8"?>